OYanez85/OYanez85/README.md

 # Hi there 👋
-My name is Oscar, and I'm a MSc Data Scientist interested in all things related to Full Stack Data Science!
+My name is Oscar, and I'm a MSc Data Scientist interested in all things related to Full Stack Data Science & AI!

 🔭 I’m currently working on learning scalability of machine learning models on Java as well as diving in the Linux universe.